 Upskilling and training project professionals in Engineering Construction industry is key to meeting demand increase

-Association for Project Management (APM) is highlighting the need for the increased recruitment and upskilling of project professionals in the engineering construction industry (ECI) to address the rising demands and growing skills gap in the industry.
-This comes in response to newly published research by the Engineering Construction Industry Training Board (ECITB) which has revealed that demand for project managers in the ECI is likely to increase over the next five years.
+Association for Project Management (APM) is highlighting the need for increased recruitment and upskilling of project managers in the engineering construction industry (ECI) to address the rising demands and growing skills gap.
+This comes in response to newly published research by the Engineering Construction Industry Training Board (ECITB), which has revealed the scale of increased demand for project managers in the ECI over the coming years.

-The tool estimates that there are 5,860 project managers working in the engineering construction industry as of 2025.
+The tool estimates that there are 5,860 project managers working in the engineering construction industry as of 2025 (i.e. people with this specific role, rather than all project and programme professionals).
 The number of project managers in the ECI is predicted to increase by 22% in the next five years, reaching 7,170 by 2030.
 Factors that are attributed to this increased demand include the delays of some projects that now coincide with other planned activity, meaning that more work will need to be done in the next few years, along with an upcoming wave of possible retirements in key roles, requiring a new influx of talent to fill the gaps.

-Professor Adam Boddison OBE, Chief Executive of APM, said: “It’s clear from this data that the demand for project managers within the engineering construction industry is only going to increase over the next few years.
-It is up to us within the profession to ensure that there are enough skilled project managers to fill these gaps, by increasing recruitment whilst also continuing to train and upskill existing workers.
+Professor Adam Boddison OBE, Chief Executive of APM, added: “It’s clear from this data that the demand for project managers within the engineering construction industry is only going to increase over the next few years.
+It is up to us within the profession to ensure that there are enough skilled project managers to fill these gaps, by increasing recruitment of new workers whilst continuing to train and develop those we already have.
 In doing so, we can ensure that the engineering construction industry is able to successfully deliver critical infrastructure and major projects successfully.”

 State of the project profession

-ECITB also shared data with us from their 2024 Workforce Census, which revealed more insights into the state of today’s project profession.
-The data showed there was an approximate total of 9,726 workers as of June 2024, distributed across the following occupations and sectors:
+ECITB also shared data with APM from their 2024 Workforce Census, which revealed more insights into the state of the project profession.
+The data showed there are more than 9,700 workers in roles the ECITB class as project-related, as of June 2024.
+These are distributed across the following occupations and sectors:

 Occupation |